Thursday evenings – eight weeks

 Week five: Getting published in national newspapers

-Duncan Craig, ex deputy travel editor at the Daily and Sunday Express explains what newspapers are looking for from travel writers, and how to target your story ideas at the right sections and the right editors.
-Tutor: t.b.c.
+Will Hide, freelance press and TV travel journalist, explains what the media is looking for from travel writers, and how to target your story ideas at the right media outlets and the right editors.
+Tutor: Will Hide

 Week six: Writing shorts, and submitting your feature